-“All the work that goes into it, from maintenance to operations – whoever’s loading rail cars is the last line of seeing what we send out before it goes to a customer,” David said.
+“All the work that goes into it, from maintenance to operations – our rail car loaders are the last line of seeing what we send out before it goes to a customer,” David said.
 “There are a lot of little steps that go into it, and they’re all important.

 During his eight-plus years in Coffeyville, David has gotten to know his coworkers outside of the Coffeyville plant.
 It’s one of his favorite things about working for Tessenderlo Kerley.

 “I really do enjoy working around a good group of guys,” he said.
 “We’re friends.
 We’re going hunting together, going fishing together.
 The main thing is we just really work together, and work as a team really well.”

 The loader position isn’t always an 8-to-5 job, but David said his management team in Coffeyville has worked with him to establish a healthy work-life balance, which allows him to be a fantastic husband, and an awesome dad to his three young children.

 “Management has really worked with me,” he said.
 “This job’s just been really great.
 Being able to provide for my family, and the schedule works out well for me – that’s a good thing.”